Ebonsignori/github-notifications-forwarder/README.md

 #### `github-token`

 A legacy [personal access token](https://github.com/settings/tokens) with the `notifications` scope checked.
 Store thetoken in your repository's secrets and access it in the action as an input, e.g. `${{ secrets.GITHUB_TOKEN }}`.

+If you receive notifications for a private organization, you need to authorize that organization's SSO from the tokens page.
+Select `Configure SSO` and authorize the desired organization(s).

 #### `slack-token`